creachadair/kythebox/README.md

 The `start.sh` script simply starts or restarts a container named `kythe-dev` using the image described above.
-After this script runs you can attach to the container and run builds.
-You enter the container as an unprivileged user but can use `sudo` to become root for installation purposes.
+After this script runs you can attach to the container (it will do this for you, if you add `attach`) and run builds.
+You begin as an unprivileged user in the container but you can use `sudo` to become root for installation purposes.

 Note that any changes you make outside `$HOME` will disappear when the image is removed.
 If you want a more expressive toolchain you'll need to install it